 - Penalties for a second offence of Stunt Driving in Ontario include:

-- All of the above, and the court may suspend the driver’s license for a period up to ten years;
+- All of the above, and the court will impose a mandatory driver’s license suspension for a period of three to ten years;

 - A second offence is a second Stunt Driving conviction that occurs within ten years of the first.